Audits around the world are riddled with problems -survey

 Those rules would prevent accounting firms from also auditing the books of a public company client for more than 20 years, a reform designed to bolster auditor independence and end cozy relationships between accountants and company management.

-The PCAOB gave up on exploring a similar reform in the United States after major business groups and accounting firms lobbied fiercely against it.
+The PCAOB has given up exploring a similar reform in the United States, after major business groups and accounting firms lobbied fiercely against it.

-However, the board is working toward completing several other less radical reforms.
+However, the board is working toward completing other reforms.
+One plan would require auditors to tell investors more details about “critical audit matters” they encountered during a review of the company books.

+Another plan calls for auditors to disclose the names of individual partners who work on company audits, in an effort to hold them more accountable.
+(Reporting by Sarah N. Lynch)